-- Long Runner: Amongst MMOs, one of the (if not the) longest.
-It was put out on December 16, 1996, and while it's slowing down, it's still going, almost 23 years later.
+- Long Runner: Amongst social MMORPGs, the longest, according to Guinness World Records itself.
+Furcadia came online on December 16, 1996 and while it's slowing down, it's still going almost 24 years later.

 - The Multiverse: Occasionally you will find player-generated maps with all human characters and jarringly realistic settings.

 - Obvious Beta: Inverted.
 The game's fully playable, with no more bugges than most releases.
 It's still in Alpha stage.